 This recipe was originally published in May 2018.
 It has been updated as of May 2020 with improvements to the text and an updated recipe.

-Dairy free but not egg free, I’m afraid.
+This cake is dairy free but not egg free, I’m afraid.
 The weight of the rhubarb kept causing the cake to fall after baking with eggless versions – I tried an upside down version but the taste wasn’t as good.

 So, here we are, a buttery almond base, with a couple eggs in the mix, topped with rhubarb.
 Rich, not too sweet, and with a nice balance between the almond, rhubarb, and vanilla flavours.
 You might see what looks like cane sugar on the top of the cake, and that’s because I forgot to add the vanilla when mixing so I topped it with a packet of vanilla sugar instead.